rmbeddor14/cerebras_cloudflare_explore/readme.md

 - Does cerebras play a role in other ai applications that are not generative? (e.g. the instagram algo I'm addicted to)
 - make the text on the chatbot come through streaming (like chatgpt) instead of all at once so that it's a more interesting and less boring demo!
 - maybe I should set my cloudflare worker to use like a certain NVIDIA cluster or something? or do another one that calls openAI's API?
 That way you would see a better comparison between the different hardware.
 Because right now I'm just using CloudFlare's free tier and it's probably not giving me as much hardware as the API from Cerebras is ?
     - how do i know what kind of hardware my "no cerebras" inference is running on?
-Is it thru the cloudflare api or through the worker?
+It seems like it's calling the CloudFlare ai api (not just running on the worker) - how does this impact our latency?
     - how do people adjust things like this in PROD?
     - looking forward to learning more and more about trade-offs with this!!